-Strong Customer Authentication (SCA) is one of the key requirements of PSD2, a new European regulation which comes into force in September 2019.
+Strong Customer Authentication (SCA) is one of the key requirements of PSD2, a new European regulation which came into force in September 2019.

 SCA requires customers to prove their identity using two of the following three elements (also known as two-factor authentication):